CoViktor/Moodle_attendance_automation/README.md

 ## 🔧 Updates & Upgrades
 ### Recent Updates
 - **11/03/24**: Added pathing to the disappearing attendance button.
+- **12/03/24**: 1| Upgraded pathing to the attendance button to ignore 'check out' button.
+2| Added feature that thecks weekday and selects location to check in from ('On campus' or 'At home') accordingly.

 ### Planned Upgrades
-- **Date-time dependency**: Due to the nature of Moodle, the pathing to attendance button and the url might change depending on the date.
-This needs to be checked out and will be updated if necessary.
+- **Date-time dependency**: Due to the nature of Moodle, updates might change buttons.
+Updates will account for changes when necessary.
 - **Location dependency**: Script needs to be updated to adjust the location to campus or home, depending on the day.

 ## 📌 Personal Situation